TZstatsADS/Spring2018-Project1-yl3829/README.md

 Term: Spring 2018

 + Projec title: Time vs Inaugural speech
-+ This project is conducted by Yanjjun Lin
++ This project is conducted by Yanjun Lin

 + Project summary:
 We want to see how inaugural speech on time scale would be related or different.